 Long-term supports and services can be difficult to find.
-Here is a list of some that can help:
+Here are some that can help.

 David’s Refuge provides a place of respite free of charge for parents and guardians who care for children with special needs or life threatening medical conditions, allowing them the much needed time to rest, reflect and recharge from the stress of full-time caregiving.

 Lifespan's Finger Lakes Alzheimer's Caregiver Institute provides free support to caregivers in a 10-county region.
 Supports include an initial consultation to determine how Lifespan can help as well as education, health care coordination, respite, future planning and social activities.

 NY Connects is a trusted place that gives you information about available options for long-term supports and services whether you are paying for services yourself, through insurance, or are eligible for a government program.
 Contact NY Connects by phone at 1-800-342-9871 or visit: www.nyconnects.ny.gov

 - Parent to Parent of New York State (http://parenttoparentnys.org/) is a statewide not for profit organization established to support and connect families of individuals with special needs.
 The 13 offices, located throughout NYS, are staffed by Regional Coordinators, who are parents or close relatives of individuals with special needs.

 - Parent Matching Program: offers parents the opportunity to be matched, based on their request, with a trained Support Parent.
 Support Parents are parents/caregivers who volunteer to help other families in situations similar to those they have faced, usually by telephone. parenttoparentnys.org/support/parent-matching